hkystar35/Microsoft_Endpoint-Management/ConfigurationManager/ReadMe.md

 # SCCM Documentation
-Documentation of Paylocity's SCCM environment.
+Documentation of contoso's SCCM environment.
 It is by no means comprehensive.

 Basic info:
 * Single stand-alone Primary Site: